mlabs-haskell/plutus-simple-model/README.md

 ```haskell
 (script >> logError "Show stats")
 ```

+The results are shown in the percentage to the mainnet limit.
+We need to care that all of them are below 100%.
+Also note that we'd better have some headroom and keep it not close to 100% because number of inputs in TX is unpredictable. we can aggregate input values for the scripts from many UTXOs.
+So we'd better have the free room available for extra UTXOs.

 Filter of the log can be usefl to filter out some non-related events. for example setup of the blockchain users.
 We typically cn use it like this: